Women Beyond Bars is a journalism and advocacy project produced by West Virginia University’s Reed College of Media.

 In addition to having a strong journalism focus, the project engages advertising and public relations students to develop messaging and campaigns that raise public awareness and advocate for change.
 As part of that effort, students are engaging with influencers such as politicians and policy makers, scholars, activists and community leaders.

-The Ethics and Excellence in Journalism Foundation was founded in 1982 by Edith Kinney Gaylord.
+The Ethics and Excellence in Journalism Foundation, now part of the Inasmuch Foundation, was founded in 1982 by Edith Kinney Gaylord.
 The foundation’s mission is to invest in the future of journalism by building the ethics, skills and opportunities needed to advance principled, probing news and information.